 When you arrive you will notice plenty of candles lighting the church.
 During the service you will be invited to light a votive candle yourself – perhaps for a special concern you may have in your own life; for someone who has died recently; for someone you deeply care about; for people who touch your life in a particular way, – or for any other reason.
 Votive candles can be lit at any time during the service.
 From time to time we will include healing prayer in the service for those who desire it.

-We invite you to join us at 4.15pm on the 4th Sunday of the month (25th June, 23rd July, 27th August) and share the experience.
+We invite you to join us at 4.15pm on the 4th Sunday of the month (no service in August, next service is 24th September) and share the experience.
 After the service light refreshments will be available at the back of church.
 For further information contact Fr Michael or Fr Graham.